mt7180/prefect-pulumi-data-orchestration/README.md

 ```

 ### The Prefect Deployment
+If you have now completed all the prerequisits, congratulations, you are now ready to deploy our flow and run it on an AWS ECS Cluster.
+But wait, what exactly is a deployment and how do we do this?
 A deployment is an entrypoint to a Prefect flow.
 It contains all information about its configuration, more explicitely spoken: it defines when, how and where the flow run will be executed.
-You can write your deployment configuration into the prefect.yaml file, but it is also possible to submit the same information to the Prefect API with the flow method .deploy() in your python file.
+You can write your deployment configuration into the [prefect.yaml] file, but it is also possible to submit the same information to the Prefect API with the flow method .deploy() in your python file.

 ```python
 data_flow.deploy(